Rick Shaw (journalist): Early life and education

-Shaw is a resident of Columbia, Mo, with his wife, Carol, and two children, Russley (son) and Chaney (daughter).
 He holds a Master of Arts degree in Journalism, specializing in online journalism.
-His thesis research examined how Web-based news organizations’ visual character, or visual personality, affects audience perceptions of credibility.
+His thesis research examined how Web-based news organizations' visual character, or visual personality, affects audience perceptions of credibility.

 Career

 Shaw's prior newspaper career spans 27 years in editing and management.
 He began as a photojournalist and moved into photo editing, working for newspapers such as The Florida Times-Union in Jacksonville and The Sacramento Bee for 12 years.
 At The Bee, he served in a variety of roles including photo editor, assistant director of photography, and an assistant news editor.
 He was named director of photography and graphics at The Arizona Republic in Phoenix, and in 2001 joined the Hartford Courant as its director of design and graphics.

 He has been recognized with several design and picture editing awards, including “Picture Editor of the Year” in POYi and NPPA competitions.
 In 1992, Shaw was part of the editing team for The Sacramento Bee that won the Pulitzer Prize for Public Service, responsible for both the photo editing and page design for the series, “The Sierra in Peril.”
 The Sacramento Bee and Hartford Courant both have won the Angus McDougall Overall Excellence in Editing Award.

 As faculty for The Missourian, Shaw directed the student photo editing staff to two consecutive POYi photo editing portfolio awards, competing against professional newspapers nationwide — a Third Place Editing Portfolio during the 64th annual competition in 2007, and an Award of Excellence Editing Portfolio in 2006.

 In 2006, the Donald W. Reynolds Journalism Institute named Shaw director of POYi.
 He continues as an adjunct faculty member in the photojournalism sequence at the Missouri School of Journalism, teaching visual editing for online multimedia.